lddubeau/xmlchars/README.md

 meant importing *all* of the library and because of the way the code was generated there was no way to shake the resulting code tree.

-Since version 1.3.0, importing `xmlchars` is deprecated.
-Instead, you should directly load the file from `xmlchars/lib` that you care about.
-Even without tree shaking being used, this results in a smaller footprint.

 Different modules cover different standards.
 At the time this documentation was last updated, we had: